3ntropia/3ntropia/README.md

 Specialized in Java 8+ and Spring Boot, but I’m also skilled in front-end development with JavaScript and TypeScript.

 - Interesting in building high scalable and performant applications.
-- Learning Goland and Python in the way.
+- Learning Goland and Python on the way.
 - CryptoBro

 <!--